williamdoesdev/picli/README.md

 # picli

 A cli tool for sending ad-hoc requests to the PI Web API for Aveva/OSISoft's PI System.
+The design of the API necessitates sending multiple requests before you can see any data, which is a little annoying for sending one-off requests.
 I made this for myself to use at work, maybe it'll be useful to someone else too.

 ```bash
 pip install .